moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## Peeps {#model-peeps}

 A peep is a collection of one or more objects and is a sub-unit of a group ({{model-group}}).
-A peep consists of a set of objects within a group that have a dependency and priority relationship consistent with sharing a QUIC stream.
+A peep consists of a set of objects within a Group that have a dependency and priority relationship consistent with sharing a QUIC stream.
+In some cases, a Group will be most effectively delivered using more than one stream..

 When a Track's forwarding preference (see {{object-fields}}) is "Track" or "Datagram", Groups do not contain Peeps, no Peep IDs are assigned, and the description in the remainder of this section does not apply.

-QUIC streams offer in-order reliable delivery, differentiation of priority in delivery, and the ability to cancel sending and retransmission of data.
+QUIC streams offer in-order reliable delivery and the ability to cancel sending and retransmission of data.
+Furthermore, many implementations offer the ability to control the relative priority of streams, which allows control over the scheduling of sending data on active streams.

-Every object belongs to exactly one Peep.
+Every object within a Group belongs to exactly one Peep.

 Original publishers assign each Peep a Peep ID, and do so as they see fit.
+The scope of a Peep ID is a Group, so Peeps from different Groups MAY share a Peep ID without implying any relationship between them.

 However, the following strategy is RECOMMENDED:

 - Higher object IDs are dependent on lower object IDs in the same peep.